Enderclaw/RobotCode/README.md

 Code For Our Robot.
-Please check Updates and Contributing before working on the code.
+Please check Contributing before working on the code.